 Cocaine goes by a long list of street names and slang terms, including:

-The most common method of using powder cocaine is sniffing the powder into the nasal passages (snorting).
+The most common method of using powdered cocaine is sniffing the powder into the nasal passages (snorting).
 It can also be injected intravenously, ingested orally or even rubbed on the user's gums.
 Powdered cocaine can also be smoked by sprinkling it on cigarettes or marijuana “joints.”
-The drug can also be smoked as crack cocaine after the powder has been processed into a rock form (freebase).
+The drug can also be smoked after the powder has been processed into a rock form (freebase).
 Because smoking a substance allows it to reach the brain more quickly than other methods, smoking crack or freebase creates an intense and immediate high in about 10 to 15 seconds, making the drug even more addictive.

 Cocaine causes a short-lived, intense high that is immediately followed by the opposite—intense depression, edginess and a craving for more of the drug.
 People who use it often don’t eat or sleep properly.
 They can experience greatly increased heart rate, muscle spasms and convulsions.
 The drug can make people feel paranoid, angry, hostile and anxious—even when they aren’t high.